Metabolic Bone Disease in Reptiles: Prevention & Treatment

 Q Can metabolic bone disease be cured completely?

 Not exactly.
-You can halt the progression and prevent further damage, but bones that have already formed incorrectly don't remodel themselves in reptiles.
-If your gecko's legs are bent or the jaw is deformed, those structures stay that way permanently.
-The good news: if caught early before major skeletal changes occur, proper UVB and calcium supplementation can stop it from getting worse.
-The bad news: "reversing" MBD is misleading, you're managing the condition, not erasing it.
-This is why prevention beats treatment every single time.
+You can halt the progression, but incorrectly formed bones do not remodel themselves in reptiles.
+If your gecko's legs or jaw are deformed, those structures stay that way permanently.
+If caught early before major skeletal changes occur, proper UVB and calcium supplementation can stop it from getting worse.
+"Reversing" MBD is misleading; you only manage the condition.
+Prevention is the only true cure.

 Q How long does it take for MBD to develop in reptiles?

-Typically several months of inadequate calcium, vitamin D3, or UVB exposure.
-It's not an overnight thing, MBD develops gradually as the body progressively depletes calcium from bones.
-Young, rapidly growing reptiles can show symptoms faster because their calcium demands are higher during skeletal development.
-Adults take longer, but they'll still develop it eventually with poor husbandry.
-The sneaky part: early symptoms are subtle enough that most people miss them until visible deformities appear, at which point significant damage has already occurred.
+It typically takes several months of inadequate calcium, vitamin D3, or UVB exposure.
+MBD develops gradually as the body depletes calcium from its bones.
+Rapidly growing juveniles show symptoms faster due to higher calcium demands, while adults take longer.
+Early symptoms are incredibly subtle, and by the time visible deformities appear, significant and permanent skeletal damage has already occurred.

 Q Do I really need to replace UVB bulbs if they still work?